11 Documents Needed to Rent an Apartment [2025]

 - Past tax returns

-It's more common for landlords to ask for extra documentation in a hot rental market or expensive areas with low rental inventory.
+It's more common for landlords to request additional documentation in a hot rental market or in areas with high demand and low rental inventory.

-A lease guarantor can be an essential part of the apartment signing process if you don't earn enough to meet the landlord's requirements, have poor credit, or have gone through an eviction.
+A lease guarantor or co-signer can be an essential part of the apartment signing process if you don't earn enough to meet the landlord's requirements, have bad credit, or have gone through an eviction.

-Lease guarantors guarantee your rent if you can't pay.
-Because they're also financially responsible, the guarantor will need them to provide the same paperwork as you.
+Lease guarantors and co-signers promise your rent if you are unable to pay.
+Because they're also financially responsible, they will need them to provide the same paperwork as you.

 Find Your Next Apartment Today

-Securing an apartment takes some preparation but does not need to feel overwhelming.
-Come with all of the required documents and anything extra you can think of that would help along the process to enjoy a smooth signing.
+Securing an apartment takes some preparation, but it doesn’t need to be overwhelming.
+Always show up with all the required documents and any additional items you can think of that make it a smooth signing process.

-Take Apartment List's easy quiz to get matched with your perfect location, amenities, and price range.
+Take Apartment List's easy quiz to get matches for your apartments in ideal locations with ideal amenities in your price range.

 FAQs About Documents Needed to Rent an Apartment